 The holidays are a time to come together and spend quality time with our loved ones.
-Starting with Thanksgiving and spanning all the way through New Year’s Day, you can anticipate logging some great family memories.
+Starting with Thanksgiving and spanning all the way through New Year’s Day, this is a season when you can anticipate logging some great family memories.
 While the holidays are a great chance to come together, it can also be a very busy time.
-From shopping, to traveling, cooking, and organizing all the details in between, the twenty four hours in a day can go by quick!
+From shopping to traveling, cooking and organizing all the details in between, the 24 hours in a day can go by quickly!
 You may want to keep a printout of our Christmas checklist timeline nearby!

 If planning and orchestrating a family holiday photo shoot is just not in the cards this year, embrace all the photos you already have on your phone!
 Even the simplest photos can be spruced up by making them black and white or using a program to apply an artistic filter.
 Zooming in on your subject’s faces and cropping out anything in the background is another simple trick.
 There are many ways to start with a simple phone photo and transform it into a beautiful option for the front of your holiday card.

 Another favorite family tradition is picking out the Christmas tree, which can lead to awesome Christmas photoshoot ideas for the holiday card.
 Capture a behind-the-scenes look at where your family accomplishes this task.
 Another Christmas photo idea can center around the act of decorating the tree once it is home.
 Everyone has their favorite ornaments and someone always receives the honor to top the tree with a star or special topper.
 Photograph this family event and share it with your close friends and family in 2021.